Twins vs. Rays Player Props Betting Odds

-Player prop bet options for Carlos Correa and others are available when the Tampa Bay Rays visit the Minnesota Twins at Target Field on Monday at 7:40 PM ET.
+Player prop bet options for Carlos Correa and others are available when the Minnesota Twins host the Tampa Bay Rays at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!